 HK106 – Amend the missing description for the term ‘revenue not to share’ in definitions section of Schedule 16:

 Remove reference to ‘Revenue not to Share’ from Schedule 16 as it is not used in that Schedule.
-Add reference to definitions in Schedule 29.
+Add reference to definition in Schedule 29.

-Schedule 16: Revenue not to share means the amount described as such in paragraph 111.